Mixed hearing loss

 Sensorineural hearing loss is caused by problems with the inner ear and the nerves related to hearing.

-When to seek help from a hearing expert
+When to seek help from a hearing specialist

-If you think you’re experiencing mixed hearing loss, or experience any type of sudden hearing loss, we’d recommend that you see one of our hearing experts or your GP as soon as possible to find out its cause, and the most effective treatment options to help restore your hearing.
+If you think you’re experiencing mixed hearing loss or experience any type of sudden hearing loss we’d recommend that you see one of our audiologists or your GP as soon as possible in order to determine its cause, and the most effective treatment options to help restore your hearing.

 Specsavers is proud to work with the NHS to provide hearing services